ohler55/wabur/tutorial/lesson-3/erb.md

 # Why Not ERB?

-If you asked the question, "Why not use ERB?" then you probably hae a Ruby on Rails background.
+If you asked the question, "Why not use ERB?" then you probably have a Ruby on Rails background.
 For those of you who do not, ERB is Ruby on Rails technology.